 Cauliflower is extremely susceptible to fungus, so the second condition of when to blanch a cauliflower would be the driest part of the day.
 You don’t want to trap moisture inside your leaf cover.
 How to blanch cauliflower successfully is the next step.

-When the curd is 2 to 3 inches in diameter (about the size of that egg) the large outer leaves should be tied up and over the emerging curds.
-The easiest way to do this is to tie the leaves with rubber bands, tape or twine.
+When the curd is 2 to 3 inches (5-8 cm.) in diameter (about the size of that egg) the large outer leaves should be tied up and over the emerging curds.
+The easiest way to do this is to tie the leaves with rubber bands, tape, or twine.
 If you’re using rubber bands, be sure they are sturdy enough to contain the growing leaves and heads.
 The leaves should be tied loosely to give the curds plenty of room to grow.

 Since the curds develop at different rates, you’ll need to check your plants for several days, tying up those that are ready.
 If your planting is large, using a different color band or string for each day will prove useful for harvest, as those heads that were tied first will be ready for harvest first.
-Time from tying to harvest varies from four to five days during warm spring weather to 14 to 21 days during the cool days of autumn.
+Time from tying to harvest varies from four to five days during warm spring weather and 14 to 21 days during the cool days of autumn.

 Does Cauliflower Have to be Blanched?